joegreene/CS_121_Fall_2014/Weekly Work/Week 1/README.md

 ### Intro
 This hosts the activities we worked on during the SI class on 8/29/14.
 If there are any errors, please let me know (I'm only human).

+NOTE: To open the worksheet, click on the Resources folder and click "CS121 Day One.doc".
+From there, click "View Raw" and that should let you save/open the worksheet.

 ### Topics

 #### Activity 1